harishmohanraj/ag2/website/docs/getting-started/index.md

     ]
 )

-# Lesson reviewer will review the plan and return control to the planner if there's
+# Lesson reviewer will review the plan and return control to the planner.
+If they don't
-# no plan to review, otherwise it will provide a review and
+# provide feedback, they'll revert back to the teacher.
 lesson_reviewer.register_hand_off(
     [
         ON_CONDITION(